saucelabs/sauce-docs/docs/dev/cli/sauce-connect-5/run.md

   - Example: `mydomain.com`
 - Make sure your comma-separated list of domains doesn't include any spaces.
   - Example, `mydomain.com,saucelabs.com,mysite.com`
+- Domains flags can be repeated multiple times
+  - Example, `--direct-domains mydomain.com,saucelabs.com --direct-domains mysite.com`
-- Prefix domain names with a dot `.` to match all its subdomains.
+- Prefix domain names with `.*` to match all its subdomains.
-  - Example: You could refer to `docs.saucelabs.com` and `my.saucelabs.com` as `.saucelabs.com`.
+  - Example: You could refer to `docs.saucelabs.com` and `my.saucelabs.com` as `.*saucelabs.com`.

 ### Additional Resources